nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Oh.
 Yeah.
 That'll do.
 Over we go.
 Alright.

-So basically, Kahiri, you jump you jump to this rock here, and then that's a 25 foot jump.
+So basically, Cahir, you jump you jump to this rock here, and then that's a 25 foot jump.
 So you just jump right onto the rock that Woah.
 Is Awesome.
 And as and as you ran by, I heard our was passing you a rope.
 So you probably grabbed the rope, jumped jumped, and are over there with the rope.

 I only want I look at I look at Karsten and Sabir with the other end of the rope, and I'm like, I don't know what he's about to do, but I think everybody needs help.
 And I'm walk over there to help him.
 For poem or whatever.
 Yeah.
 You'll you'll be helpful for that.